 Despite all of this advice, I generally don’t recommend buying a probiotic supplement.
 I have tried to culture several very expensive brands of probiotics without any luck.
 One of them was a purchased liquid supplement through my naturopathic doctor, and despite containing several strains of yogurt-loving bacteria, it wouldn’t culture in milk.

-Instead of buying an expensive probiotic pill, improve your gut health with probiotic foods.
-While I always recommend making your own fermented foods, there are a number of probiotic foods that can be found in the grocery store.
+Instead of buying an expensive probiotic pill, why not improve your gut health with delicious probiotic foods!?
+There are a number of probiotic foods that can be found in the grocery store.

 Avoid: